 We raise Huacaya alpacas here at Grazing Hills.
 We personally like them better.

 Alpaca fiber is as fine as the finest wool, and much stronger.
 It is over 5 times warmer than wool.
 Alpaca is very soft, and is ideal for garments worn next to the skin.
 Alpaca comes in 22 natural colors, the widest range of any animal on the planet.
 It is among the world's most luxurious fibers.
 Most people wouldn't be able to tell the difference between a cashmere and an alpaca garment.
 Alpaca doesn't contain lanolin, so, most people that are sensitive to regular wool, aren't allergic or sensitive to alpaca!

 Alpacas typically have just a single baby, called a cria (cree'-ah).
+Twins are quite rare.
 It takes over 11 months for the baby to develop, and it weighs between 14 and 20 pounds at birth.
 Labor is typically short, from 1 to 3 hours, and births are usually daytime events.
 The cria is weaned at about 6 months.
 This is also when we train them to lead on a halter.
 If twins are born, they are usually malformed and don't survive.
-It's very rare on our farm to have twins.

 Alpacas are herd animals, so you need to have 2 for companionship.
 Registered alpacas range in price from $1,000 to over $100,000, depending on gender, age, and ranking at national alpaca shows.
 "Pet" quality, unregistered alpacas, are from $300 to $1,000 on our farm (these are usually neutered males).
 We have lots of package deals available right now.
 So, contact us for more information.
 We have an alpaca for any budget!